CABSEL/GFA/Installation_guide.md

-# GFA version 1.0
+# GFA version 1.1

-The MATLAB subroutines in GFA (v.1.0) have been successfully tested on MATLAB® 2016a.
+The MATLAB subroutines in GFA (v.1.1) have been successfully tested on MATLAB® 2016a.
 Please refer to the [GFA manuscript](http://www.sciencedirect.com/science/article/pii/S1096717617300964) for more detailed information about the algorithm.
 Any questions regarding GFA usage can be addressed to rudi.gunawan@chem.ethz.ch.

 ### Installation instruction:
-Unzip the package GFA_1.0.zip to a preferred folder.
+Unzip the package GFA_1.1.zip to a preferred folder.
 Set the current working directory to GFA in MATLAB.
 The GFA package includes the following:

+#### model.mat
+Model definitions for the network given in the GFA manuscript.

+#### t.mat
+Vector containing the measurement times.

+#### vmeas_PrcA.mat
+Secretion fluxes measurements of process A.

-#### Input.xlsx
+#### vmeas_PrcB.mat
-An Excel® file specifying the glycosylation network as well as the glycan measurements with the following Sheets:
-‘Overview’: 	 Contains the overall model specifications ‘Stoichiometry’: Contains the glycosylation network stoichiometry formatted as in the given example ‘VCD’:		 The viable cell density measurements formatted as in the given example ‘Titer’:		 The protein production measurements formatted as in the given example ‘Fractions’:	 The glycan fractions formatted as in the given example.
+Secretion fluxes measurements of process B.

-#### GFA_v1.m
+#### GFA_v1_1.m
-Runs GFA for a given dataset of a fed-batch experiment as specified in Input.xlsx.
+Runs GFA for either process A or B as described in the [GFA manuscript](http://www.sciencedirect.com/science/article/pii/S1096717617300964).

-#### GFA_xlsxread.m
-Extracts data from an EXCEL file and saves them in a form that can be used by GFA.

 #### GFA_main.m
 Calls the GFA fixed point optimization and evaluates the GFA outputs.